Skip to content

 Welcoming remarks, plus familiarization with the seminar agenda and the flow of the course.
 Orientation to visual methods and to the group exercises, designed to develop each participant’s case.

-Steve Shackelton - Defining leadership for the purposes of the course and introduction to the elements of sustainable leadership: law, science, and policy.
+Steve Shackelton - Defining leadership for the purposes of the course and introduction to the elements of sustainable leadership: foundations of law, science, and policy.

 David Sibbet - Course participants will take three minutes to introduce their case problems to their classmates.